Carbon fibers: History

 Carbon fibers produced by pyrolysis of a silk cocoon.
 Electron micrograph—scale bar at bottom left shows 100 μm.

 In 1860, Joseph Swan produced carbon fibers for the first time, for use in light bulbs.
-In 1879, Thomas Edison baked cotton threads or bamboo slivers at high temperatures carbonizing them into an all-carbon fiber filament used in one of the first incandescent light bulbs to be heated by electricity.
+In 1879, Thomas Edison baked cotton threads or bamboo slivers at high temperatures, carbonizing them into an all-carbon-fiber filament used in one of the first incandescent light bulbs to be heated by electricity.
 In 1880, Lewis Latimer developed a reliable carbon wire filament for the incandescent light bulb, heated by electricity.

 In 1958, Roger Bacon created high-performance carbon fibers at the Union Carbide Parma Technical Center located outside of Cleveland, Ohio.
 Those fibers were manufactured by heating strands of rayon until they carbonized.
 This process proved to be inefficient, as the resulting fibers contained only about 20% carbon.
 In the early 1960s, a process was developed by Dr. Akio Shindo at Agency of Industrial Science and Technology of Japan, using polyacrylonitrile (PAN) as a raw material.
 This had produced a carbon fiber that contained about 55% carbon.
 In 1960 Richard Millington of H.I.
-Thompson Fiberglas Co. developed a process (US Patent No. 3,294,489) for producing a high carbon content (99%) fiber using rayon as a precursor.
-These carbon fibers had sufficient strength (modulus of elasticity and tensile strength) to be used as a reinforcement for composites having high strength to weight properties and for high temperature resistant applications.
+Thompson Fiberglas Co. developed a process for producing a high-carbon-content (99%) fiber using rayon as a precursor.
+These carbon fibers had sufficient strength (modulus of elasticity and tensile strength) to be used as a reinforcement for composites having high strength-to-weight properties and for high-temperature-resistant applications.

 The high potential strength of carbon fiber was realized in 1963 in a process developed by W. Watt, L. N. Phillips, and W. Johnson at the Royal Aircraft Establishment at Farnborough, Hampshire.
-The process was patented by the UK Ministry of Defence, then licensed by the British National Research Development Corporation to three companies: Rolls-Royce, who were already making carbon fiber; Morganite; and Courtaulds.
+The process was patented by the UK Ministry of Defence and licensed by the British National Research Development Corporation to three companies: Rolls-Royce, who were already making carbon fiber; Morganite; and Courtaulds.
 Within a few years, after successful use in 1968 of a Hyfil carbon-fiber fan assembly in the Rolls-Royce Conway jet engines of the Vickers VC10, Rolls-Royce took advantage of the new material's properties to break into the American market with its RB-211 aero-engine with carbon-fiber compressor blades.
 Unfortunately, the blades proved vulnerable to damage from bird impact.
 This problem and others caused Rolls-Royce such setbacks that the company was nationalized in 1971.
 The carbon-fiber production plant was sold off to form Bristol Composite Materials Engineering Ltd (often referred to as Bristol Composites).

 In the late 1960s, the Japanese took the lead in manufacturing PAN-based carbon fibers.
 A 1970 joint technology agreement allowed Union Carbide to manufacture Japan's Toray Industries product.
 Morganite decided that carbon-fiber production was peripheral to its core business, leaving Courtaulds as the only big UK manufacturer.
 Courtaulds's water-based inorganic process made the product susceptible to impurities that did not affect the organic process used by other carbon-fiber manufacturers, leading Courtaulds ceasing carbon-fiber production in 1991.